 "We also have to keep in mind equity across the city.
 Installing equipment in some areas might cost more," Bouallegue said.
 "That's a balancing act we are taking into account: reduce the cost, make sure these chargers go where they're most needed and make sure there is a balanced distribution across the city."

-After the chargers have been in place for a period of time, the partners will conduct a final analysis that looks at factors including infrastructure utilization rates, changes in EV purchase rates or car-sharing programs in the community, who uses the new chargers, how do they use them and when.
+After the chargers have been in place for a period of time, the partners will conduct a final analysis that looks at factors including infrastructure utilization rates, changes in EV purchase rates or car-sharing programs in the community, who uses the new chargers, how they use them and when.

 "That analysis hopefully will inform future efforts to expand streetlight charging in the city and elsewhere," Bouallegue said.

 Pole-mounted EV chargers have already seen some traction in Europe, including in London and Essen, Germany.
 But few U.S. cities have undertaken this task, and the lack of a roadmap makes it more challenging, Bouallegue said.
-About a dozen U.S. cities have seriously investigated the concept, but only five, including four besides Kansas City actually undertaken infrastructure installations, said Vishant Kothari, manager of electric vehicle-grid integration at World Resource Institute (WRI).
+About a dozen U.S. cities have seriously investigated the concept, but only five, including four besides Kansas City, actually have undertaken infrastructure installations, said Vishant Kothari, manager of electric vehicle-grid integration at World Resource Institute (WRI).
 The other cities include Lancaster, California; Los Angeles; Melrose, Massachusetts; and Portland, Oregon.

 WRI connected with Kansas City for inclusion in a pole-mounted charging infrastructure study it launched in January.
 WRI began the project largely to address the lack of accessible EV charging infrastructure in the U.S. which, among a host of other factors, is caused by high costs and the need for infrastructure space on already crowded streetscapes, Kothari said.